kyamagu/lda-matlab/README.md

 Here is a simple usage example:

     corpus = lda.load_corpus('ap/ap.dat');
-    [model, assignment] = lda.estimate(corpus, 'seeded', ...
+    [model, distribution] = lda.estimate(corpus, 'seeded', ...
                                          'num_topics', 100, ...
                                          'initial_alpha', 0.1);
-    [likelihoods, assignment2] = lda.infer(corpus, model);
+    [likelihoods, distribution] = lda.infer(corpus, model);

 API
 ---

-    estimate     Run the EM algorithm to estimate a topic model and assignment. infer        Run inference on a new samples using a learned LDA model. load_corpus  Load dataset in lda-c file format into a sparse matrix. make         Build a mex file.
+    estimate     Run the EM algorithm to estimate a topic model and its distribution. infer        Run inference on new samples using a learned LDA model. load_corpus  Load dataset in lda-c file format into a sparse matrix. make         Build a mex file.
     save_corpus  Save dataset in lda-c file format from a sparse matrix.